AfzalHossan-2005021/SPaSE/README.md

 2. Place all the files inside ```Data/King/Fixed_adatas/```
 3. Naviage to ```Workspace/SPaSE/src/```
-4. The following command will reproduce the optimal transport plans and the pathological scores for each healthy disease sample pair. ```python rep_run.py```
+4. The following command will reproduce the optimal transport plans and the pathological scores for each healthy disease sample pair: ```python rep_run.py```
 5. If you want to run SPaSE on two samples of your choice, then inside ```run.py```, set the values of the following variable:
     - dataset [type: string]
     - adata_left_path [type: string; the path of the .h5ad file that would be used as reference]